 Donors have pledged slightly more than USD 1 billion for IFAD11.

-Funds are allocated through the Performance Based Allocation System (PBAS) on the basis of numerous criteria and international markers.
+Program allocation decisions are made using the Performance Based Allocation System (PBAS) based on numerous criteria and international markers.

-- the assessment of developmental framework conditions in the rural development sector or vulnerability.
+- the evaluation of developmentally favourable framework conditions in the rural development sector

 and other indicators.